ChristianLG2/Essays/README.md

 # Essays

-I am truly passionate about politics and economics here some essays i have written about these social sciences
+I have a profound interest in politics and economics, and I have explored these social sciences through a series of essays I've written.